aspose-words/Aspose.Words-Documentation/en/net/faq/_index.md

 Aspose.Words for .NET supports most of the popular document formats such as DOC, DOCX, HTML, Markdown, PDF, XML, and others.

-You can see the complete list of supported formats on the ["Supported Document Formats"](/words/net/supported-document-formats/) page.
+You can see the complete list of supported formats on the [Supported Document Formats](/words/net/supported-document-formats/) page.

 ------